This is a Homeschool Schedule Recommendation We Can Agree With

 - Recommended Length of Sustained Attention: 1 class

-These are the recommendations for 9th-12th grade students studying at home:
+These are the recommendations for 9th-12th grade students studying at home in block schedule:

 - Minimum daily learning time: each class = 20 minutes; total = 120 minutes